 9. Arc de Triomphe du Carrousel, Paris

 Next to the Louvre, the Arc du Carrousel was built by Napoleon from 1807 to 1808 to celebrate the victory of the French imperial army in Austerlitz.
-The triumphal arch was designed on the model of the Arch of Septimius Severus and the Arch of Constantine, both found in Rome.
+Two Roman arches in Rome served as a model to the Arc du Carrousel: the Arch of Septimius Severus and the Arch of Constantine.

 Find out more about the Arc de Triomphe du Carrousel.